AnyaCakes/KidHacks/README.md

 # KidHacks
-Online resource for adorable STEM project for kids
+Online resource for affordable STEM project for kids